 Although recessed lighting is commonly used in interior settings, over the years, outdoor recessed lighting is also getting popular.
 One of the main reasons is that it does not increase light pollution.
-Light pollution which has been commonly attributed to glaring floodlights, street lamps etc, disrupts the regular cycles of insects reproduction, birds migration and our circadian rhythms.
+Light pollution which has been commonly attributed to glaring floodlights, street lamps etc, disrupts the regular cycles of insect reproduction, bird migration and our circadian rhythms.
 And since outdoor recessed lighting does not emit that much amount of light into the night, it’s hence more environmentally friendly.

 Since it is waterproof and contains a lens or trim that protects the lamp from weather elements, people have used outdoor recessed lighting and other surface mounted lights to illuminate their decks, barbeques, walkways etc. You name it, there’s probably a light for it!
 Some of these are also required by local codes for safety purposes.
 Commercial buildings and offices love using it for landscaping as it’s able to accentuate the designs very well.